Tiquanny Williams

-Tiquanny Williams (born 10 September 2001) is a Saint Kitts and Nevis association footballer who currently plays for Trepça and the Saint Kitts and Nevis national team.
+Tiquanny Jamor Jaquan Williams (born 10 September 2001) is a Kittitian professional footballer who plays as a winger for SKNFA Premier League club Old Road Jets and the Saint Kitts and Nevis national team.

 Club career

 Williams won the Keith Gumbs Youth Player of the Year award presented by the Saint Kitts and Nevis Football Association in 2018 while playing for St Thomas/Trinity Strikers FC.
 The award was presented by CONCACAF president Victor Montagliani.
 The same year he was named the nation's High School Male Footballer of the Year as a student at Verchilds High School.

 Williams has played for United Old Road Jets FC of the SKNFA Premier League since 2018.
 Through the 2021 season, he made 53 league appearances, scoring 34 goals.
 Towards the end of the 2021 season, he was leading the league's golden boot race.

 In February 2022 Williams joined A.D.
 Ovarense of Portugal’s Aveiro Football League.
 During his stint with the club, he made three league appearances, scoring one goal.
 He made one more appearance in the cup competition.
 His lone goal was the game-winner in a 3–1 league victory over Fiães SC.

 Following his departure from A.D.
 Ovarense, Williams returned to his former club United Old Road Jets and quickly re-established himself as the league’s top scorer.

-In January 2025, he signed for the Kosovoan club Trepça.
+In January 2025, he signed for the Kosovan club Trepça.
 His debut came on the 16 January 2025 in a friendly against Ramiz Sadiku.
 The deal was initially for two and a half season and made Williams the first player from Saint Kitts and Nevis to sign for a professional club in Eastern Europe.